VHS Revival goes twelve rounds with Sylvester Stallone’s MTV-styled propaganda vehicle

 The appeal of Rocky Balboa is his status as a flawed everyman.

 Back in 1976, director John G. Avildsen gave us the perfect underdog story.
-Backed up by an Oscar-nominated screenplay by Stallone, Rocky was about community and togetherness, shining a sympathetic light on the poor and downtrodden and reminding us that, given the right attitude and determination, anything is possible.
-It also spoke of family values and the importance of perspective.
+Backed up by an Oscar-nominated screenplay by Stallone, Rocky was about realising potential and overcoming the odds, shining a sympathetic light on the poor and downtrodden and reminding us that, given the right attitude and determination, anything is possible.
+It also spoke to family values and the importance of perspective.
 Stallone was a revelation as the movie’s titular hero, a reluctant thug-for-high whose friendship with an insular store clerk set him on the path to self-discovery.

 Rocky: Going in one more round when you don’t think you can – that’s what makes all the difference in your life.